techwriter-pl/techwriter-pl.github.io/CONTRIBUTING.md

   - Store additional images in an `images/` folder within your post's directory.
   - Provide proper attribution for external images.

-## Best Practices for Events (Wydarzenia)

-- **Folder Structure**: Each event should have its own folder under `wydarzenia/`, named after the event's URL slug.
-- **File Naming**: Use `index.md` for the main content.
-- **Metadata**: Include metadata similar to blog posts, with additional fields for event-specific details (e.g., date, location).
-  - **Date**: The `date` field in the metadata should reflect the date of the event, not the publication date of the blog post.
-- **Content**:
-  - Highlight key details like date, time, location, and agenda.
-  - Use Markdown for formatting and structure.

-### Featuring Upcoming Events

-- Events with future dates will be featured prominently on the home page to ensure visibility.

 ## Style Guidelines

 - **Headers**: Use Markdown headers to organize content.
 Start with `#` for the